msanvarov/nest-angular-realworld-app/README.md

 #### Manual Deployment without Docker

-- Clone the repo via `git clone https://github.com/msanvarov/nest-rest-typeorm-boilerplate`.
+- Clone the repo via `git clone https://github.com/msanvarov/realworld-app`.

 - Download dependencies via `npm i` or `yarn`.

 - Create a **.env file** via the `cp .env.example .env` command and replace the existing environment variable placeholders with valid responses.

-- Start the api in development mode by using `npm run start` (the app will be exposed on http://localhost:3333; not to conflict with React, Angular, or Vue ports).
+- Start the api in development mode by using `npm run start` (the api will be exposed on http://localhost:3333, and the **default ui** will be exposed on http://localhost:4200).

 <details open>
-<summary>Optional deployment of the UI</summary>
+<summary>Deployment of the Custom UI</summary>
 <br>

-- This repo comes with a UI built with [Angular](https://angular.io/) - that can be accessed via `http://localhost:4200`.
+- This repo comes with a custom UI built with [Angular](https://angular.io/) - that can be accessed via `http://localhost:4201`.
+This is different from the default UI that comes with the Realworld OAS.

-- To start the UI, start a new terminal window and run `npm run start --project ui`.
+- To start the UI, start a new terminal window and run `npm run ng serve -- --project ui`.

 > Remark: In the docker deployment, the UI is automatically started and served by the API.